gobuffalo/pop/README.md

 ### Models

-The `soda` command support the generation of models.
+The `soda` command supports the generation of models.

 A full list of commands available for model generation can be found by asking for help: